To reopen an RFI that has been previously closed.

-This narrows the items in view to show only RFIs in the 'Closed' status.
+This narrows the list to show only RFIs in the 'Closed' status.

-- Locate the desired RFI in the list.
-Then click View or Edit.
+- Locate the desired RFI.
+Then click View.

 - Click Reopen RFI .

 The system reopens the RFIs and places it into the status it was in prior to being closed.